 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors at the Broxbourne School and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
+This policy applies to all staff, volunteers and governors at The Lea Primary School and Nursery and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
 Our Child Protection (CP) policy and procedures also apply to extended school and off-site activities.

-The Broxbourne School plays a crucial role in preventative education.
+The Lea Primary School and Nursery plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/ misandry, homophobia, biphobia, transphobia and sexual violence/ harassment.
 This will be underpinned by our: